BOUGHANMIChaima/jiji/content/en/event/Sharon/index.md

   postcode:
   country: Paris

 summary: Generative AI is evolving rapidly, and that includes powerful new ways to integrate AI into your R scripts.
-Sharon will offer an accessible, high-level overview of what’s possible today including how LLMs can help you write and improve your R code, as well as add AI-driven features to your applications.
+Sharon will offer an accessible, high-level overview of what’s possible today including how LLMs can help you write and improve your R code.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.